jackzhp/grin/doc/intro.md

     Xi => Y

-Where _Xi_ is an input that spends your _X_ output and _Y_ is Carol's output.
+Where _Xi_ is an input that spends your _X_ output and _Y_ will be the output for Carol.
 There is no way to build such a transaction and balance it without knowing your private key of 28.
 Indeed, if Carol is to balance this transaction, she needs to know both the value sent and your private key so that: